 Most of the time, when it comes to anything fitness-related, getting started is the hardest part.
 It’s easy to come up with all kinds of reasons why we can’t hit the gym today, but reality is, sometimes it just takes a tiny bit of fitness motivation to get moving.
+It can be even harder to get started if you’re run off your feet with work so some easy to follow tips can really help you find time and motivation.
 Here’s a little healthy push for inspiration:

 A one-hour workout is 4 percent of your day.

 That means it’s time to stop making excuses and get yourself moving.
 Seriously, yes, you’re busy.
 We’re all busy.
 Between work, your social life, volunteer activities and family, working out gets lost in the shuffle far more often than it should.
 To make sure you have time to work out, set a consistent time that you can stick to every single day.
 This may mean waking up one hour earlier, so that you can sneak in a quick run, or making dinner one hour later, so you can swing by the gym on your way home from work.
 Physical activity isn’t always convenient, but setting aside the same chunk of time to get active on a daily basis will make it part of your routine.